anik1989/Documentation/docs/Introduction/system_requirements.md

 # System Requirements

-## <a id="joomla" class="docs-anchor"></a>Joomla!™
+## <a id="joomla-compatibility" class="docs-anchor"></a>Joomla!
+Compatibility

-Qazap is designed for latest Joomla 3.
-You need to have Joomla!
-3.3.3 or above to install Qazap.
+Qazap is designed for latest Joomla!™ 3.
+You need to have Joomla!™ 3.3.3 or above to install Qazap.

 ## <a id="mininimum-system-requirements" class="docs-anchor"></a>Minimum System Requirements